- Residents' handbook

 As a leaseholder you are responsible for servicing your gas boiler and appliances.

-Before you consider improvements or alterations to your home, check your lease to see what is allowed.
+Before you consider improvements, additions or alterations to your home, check your lease to see what is allowed.
 Some alterations are not permitted and we need to give written permission for others before you can begin.

 We will not refuse permission without good reason, for example, if the alterations would make the property unsafe.
 You should not start work before you have gained permission as under the terms of your lease you can be made to put your home back to its original state before you started the work.